Equipment¶

 Notes¶

 - Chartania's small economy means the CPDF cannot afford full-spectrum modernisation in any reasonable time-frame; the procurement strategy is to modernise selectively in capabilities that matter most for territorial defence and that interoperate with MTF and Livonian partners.
+This is a deliberate doctrinal choice, not a budget constraint — the principality's conservative posture is itself a national institution.

 - The country is not a major arms exporter.
 The only Chartanian arms exports of any consequence are the locally-built small naval combatants from Corvel-Mouth, which find buyers in smaller MTF and SNAM nations.